 Jean Lurçat started his artistic career in Paris in 1912 where he frequented the circles of Picasso and Marcoussis.
 Influenced by Cubism and as a founder of the art review ‘Les Feuilles de Mai’, in which essays of painting doctrine were published, he spoke up for the avant-garde movement.
 A trip to Berlin and Munich in 1920 turned Lurçat’s eye to Expressionism.
 His extensive travels, to Spain in 1923 and to the Middle East, North Africa and the Sahara from 1924 to 1929, left another important and lasting influence on his painted work.
 In 1937, Lurçat turned his interest in tapestry-making into a professional business after signing contracts with the Beauvais weaving factories.
 He became world-renowned as an innovator of the medium.

-An important and successful painter of the École de Paris, singlehandedly revived tapestry-making as an art form during the 1930's.
-Lurçat's artistic eye simultaneously wandered towards a multitude of other media, including engraving, book illustrations and - most notably - ceramics.
-During the 1950's, Lurçat worked away abundantly at Firmin Bauby's Mas Sant-Vicens ceramic works in the Southern French city of Perpignan.
-Lurçat's association with the Saint-Vicens workshop gave it an international dimension, and other artists such as Picard le Doux and Marc Saint-Saëns followed to work there.
+An important and successful painter of the École de Paris, he single-handedly revived tapestry-making as an art form during the 1930s.
+At the same time, Lurçat's artistic eye turned to a variety of other media, including engraving, book illustration and - most notably - ceramics.
+During the 1950s, Lurçat worked intensively at Firmin Bauby's ceramics studio, Mas Sant-Vicens, in the southern French city of Perpignan.
+His collaboration with the Saint-Vicens workshop gave it an international dimension, and later other artists, such as Picard le Doux and Marc Saint-Saëns, began working there.

-Imaginary and mythological sea and wood creatures, as well as foliage, are winding their ways in thickly applied saturated colours overlaid with brilliant glaze.
-Creatures plucked from the Apocalypse and the Zodiac demonstrate Lurçat's fondness of the symbolic and poetry which formed the core of his artistic expression.
-Thus, a plate, a bowl, a jug or a tile, becomes an object of beauty and exquisitness.
-Lurçat's poetry is ultimately derived from the excellence of the Art Nouveau style.
+Imaginary and mythological sea and woodland creatures, as well as foliage, wind their way in thickly applied, saturated colours overlaid with brilliant glaze.
+Figures plucked from the Apocalypse and the Zodiac demonstrate Lurçat's fondness for symbolism and poetry, which formed the core of his artistic expression.
+Thus, a plate, bowl, jug, or tile becomes an object of beauty and exquisiteness.
+Lurçat's poetry ultimately derives from the excellence of the Art Nouveau style.
 In his unsurpassed love for all things rural, Lurçat was particularly attached to the rooster and the owl.
-Repectively synonymous for the sunrise and wisdom, both symbolise the awakening of the spirit.
+Respectively synonymous with sunrise and wisdom, both symbolise the awakening of the spirit.

-Lurçat's ceramics proved popular and were shown in 1952 at the Maison de la Pensée française, Paris, in 1963 at the Hannover Museum in Hannover, in 1964 at the Musée des Arts décoratifs in Paris. in 1965 at the landmark exhibition Ceramiche Lurça-Picasso at La Bussola Gallery in Turin, and in 2004 at the Académie des Beaux-Arts in Paris.
+Lurçat's ceramics proved popular and were shown in 1952 at the Maison de la Pensée française, Paris, in 1963 at the Hannover Museum in Hannover, in 1964 at the Musée des Arts Décoratifs in Paris, in 1965 at the landmark exhibition Ceramiche Lurçat-Picasso at La Bussola Gallery in Turin, and in 2004 at the Académie des Beaux-Arts in Paris.

 Musée des Beaux-Arts, Grenoble